Is your business visible enough on the web?

 The digital world is rife with directory sites and social platforms that, frankly, aren’t worth your time.
 But some absolutely align with your company’s marketing plan and audience composition.
 Knowing which to pursue and which to beg off is absolutely crucial.

 While these five high-visibility web properties aren’t the only places to which you’ll need to devote attention, they’re almost certain to boost your digital marketing efforts.
-Here’s what you need to know about each, along with a crash course in maximizing their value.
+Here’s what you need to know about each, along with a crash course in maximizing their value.1.
+LinkedIn

-LinkedIn is the world’s preeminent business networking site, and for good reason.
-From global apparel firms like Nike to independently owned local businesses, LinkedIn is a fantastic place to build credibility and rub shoulders with influential people whose help might be necessary to your growth strategy.
+LinkedIn is the world’s preeminent business networking site, and for a good reason.
+LinkedIn is a fantastic place to build credibility and rub shoulders with influential people whose help might be necessary to your growth strategy, from global apparel firms like Nike to independently owned local businesses.

 Your Digital Footprint Is What You Make of It